danielkaczmarczyk/dk-cs-notes/README.md

 I have deleted all the repos for course material (I did create one for each course/book, but it has been proven to be a lot of redundant work since code included in those repositories is just a scattered selection of snippets.
 All the code for this process therefore is currently included in this repository and that's how I intend to keep it.
 Also, the reason I've done it in the first place is that I failed at partitioning my linux laptop's hard drive and I'm currently reinstalling Ubuntu and I've found copying all the repos to be a lot of work.

+Important reminder to self (and you, dear reader) - writing bad code that works is better than writing good code that doesn't, assuming that's only the first step.
+I get too hung up and critical with my solutions before they work, and the way to beautiful code always has to be paved with first few rough drafts.
+Write bad code.
+Make it work.
+Make it better, beautiful, faster.
+Have a short feedback loop.